dillonchanis/QuestLog/README.md

 - [ ] Write Tests
 - [ ] Create achievement system
-- [ ] Have users able to accept a quest
+- [X] Have users able to accept a quest
+- [X] Have users complete a quest
 - [ ] Flesh out UI